 Read detailed information about each of our 35 Supported Research Projects or simply preview a List of Research Projects and their status.

 Since 2008, the Minnesota Department of Agriculture has announced nine requests for research proposals.
 Any organization, research entity, or individual may apply for these funds.
 Once all the proposals are received, a committee comprised of state agency and non-agency representatives with expertise in agricultural water quality and quantity issues review the proposals and select those that will receive funding.
 A Technical Advisory Committee, comprised of subject matter experts, provides input on projects to ensure they produce relevant and useful information for a diverse group of stakeholders.

 Goals of the Research Program

 Research priorities are developed with input from multiple stakeholders including agricultural groups, state agencies, and researchers.
-A complete listing of research priorities are listed in the document below.
+A complete listing of research priorities can be found on the page linked below.

 The University of Minnesota's Forever Green Initiative brings together researchers from multiple departments including plant breeding, agronomy, food science and economics.
 Their goal is to develop new high value commodity crops for conservation purposes.